Croatan High School to open new $12.3 million classroom addition as students report Monday for 2023-24 academic year

 While teachers were scurrying to get rooms ready Aug.
 23 in the new building, which contains 14 classrooms, including a state-of-the-art culinary arts kitchen, students and parents were checking out the new digs.

-Her father Russ Hembel of Newport, too, said he was glad to see the facility open.
+Her father Russ Hembel of Newport said he was glad to see the facility open.

 Principal Chris Davis said the addition couldn’t come at a better time because the school is experiencing a record enrollment this year.
 As of Aug.
 23, more than 1,030 students had registered, with enrollment still taking place.